chenchao666/chenchao666.github.io/_pages/about.md

 ---

 ### <span style="color: green"> News. </span>
-* 2020-03: One paper has been submited to MICCAI-2020, "Attention-Guided Discriminative Region Localization for Bone Age Assessment".
+* 2020-03: One of my paper "Attention-Guided Discriminative Region Localization for Bone Age Assessment", has been submited to MICCAI-2020.
-* 2020-03: Two co-author paper have been accepted by CVPR-2020.
+* 2020-03: Two co-author papers have been accepted by CVPR-2020.
 * 2019-11: Start visiting UCLA Computational Diagnostics Lab.
-* 2019-11: Two of our paper (one first author and one co-author) have been accepted by AAAI-2020.
+* 2019-11: Two of our papers (one first author and one co-author) have been accepted by AAAI-2020.

 ### <span style="color: green"> Short Bio. </span>
 **Chao Chen** Candidate Ph.D in Zhejiang University of China.
 I am currently visiting UCLA Computational Diagnostics Lab, sponsored by China Scholarship Council.
-Before visiting UCLA, I worked as a research intern in in City Brain, DAMO Academy, Alibaba Group.
-My research interest cover a range of issues:  Statistics and Optimization, Deep Learning, Transfer Learning, Domain Adaptation, Low-shot Learning, Unsupervised/Self-supervised/Weakly-supervised Learning, Fine-grained visual recognition, image-to-image tranformation, Uncertainty in Deep Models....
+Before that, I worked as a research intern in in City Brain, DAMO Academy, Alibaba Group.
+My research interest cover a range of issues:  Statistics and Optimization, Deep Learning, Transfer Learning, Domain Adaptation, Low-shot Learning, Unsupervised/Self-supervised/Weakly-supervised Learning, Fine-grained visual recognition, image-to-image tranformation, Uncertainty in Deep Models, Applying all deep models in vision tasks and medical images...

 ## <span style="color: green"> Education & Experience </span>